 - 1. If you click this option, a list of pre-built corpora available in the "Default Corpus Library" of AntConc is shown in the top-right of the window.
 Choose one of these by selecting it and then clicking "Choose" or double clicking on the list item.
 A description of the chosen corpus will be shown in the top-left of the window. - 2.
-If you have previously saved pre-built corpora will be shown in the bottom-right of the
+If you have previously saved pre-built corpora into the "User Corpus Library" of AntConc they will be shown in the bottom-right of the